Love of God: Islam

 The love of God, and the fear of God, are two of the foundations of Islam.
 The highest spiritual attainment in Islam is related to the love of God.
 "Yet there are men who take (for worship) others besides God, as equal (with God): They love them as they should love God.
 But those of Faith are overflowing in their love for God."
-(Quran 2:165)Another Islamic concept is that God's love leads towards good deeds "And feed with food the needy, the orphan and the prisoner, for love of Him (ie. God)."
+(Quran 2:165).
+Another Islamic concept is that God's love leads towards good deeds "And feed with food the needy, the orphan and the prisoner, for love of Him (i.e. God)."

 Islam, as Christianity, has numerous mystics and traditions about the love of God, as in: